team-happy-birthday-konrad/beaver-hacks-winter-23/README.md

 # beaver-hacks-winter-23
 Health/healthcare themed application.
 Features:
+- Patient view: Keeps a patient's medical history, including diagnosis, doctor, and medications prescribed on each date
+- Doctor view: Allows doctor to see every patient they have and enter new medical history for them
-- Visualization of information from a phone health app
+- Visualization of information from Apple Health app

 System Design Diagram:
 https://app.diagrams.net/#G16RwevAF9g6Kn-oEy_2UsN_tMTutmOx1C